Medicare Coverage Helpline Scam: How it Works

-Medical Coverage Scam: How To Avoid
+Medicare Coverage Scam: How To Avoid

 Warn your parents and grandparents of this in advance and advise them to tell the callers they’ll call them back.
 That way they can ring off straight away.
-Also, don’t forget to register your or their phone number with the Do Not Call Registry List (in the US HERE and Australia HERE), Telephone Preference Service (TPS in the U.K. – here) and DNCL (Do Not Call Line in Canada).
+Also, don’t forget to register your or their phone number with the Do Not Call Registry List (in the US HERE and Australia HERE), Telephone Preference Service (TPS in the U.K. – here), and DNCL (Do Not Call Line in Canada).

 On the other hand, watch the video below to see the 8 most common scams against seniors, exposed:

-How to Report the Medical Coverage Scam:
+How to Report the Medicare Coverage Helpline Scam:

 How to Protect Yourself More:

-If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
-You’ll receive periodical emails and we promise not to spam.
-Last but not least, use the Comments section below to expose other scammers.
+If you want to be the first to find out the most notorious scams weekly, feel free to subscribe to the Scam Detector newsletter here.
+You’ll receive periodic messages and we promise not to spam.
+Last but not least, please use the Comments section below to expose other Medicare scammers.